A. Allison's Fort |

 (1778 - 1791, 1813 - 1814), Beaver

-A substantial 50-yard square stockade with bastions, armed with one gun.
-Site located on River Road near Bank, Insurance, and Market Streets.
+A substantial 50-yard square stockade with four bastions, initially armed with only one gun in each bastion, later with six guns total by 1785.
 Briefly abandoned in 1783.
 The "Treaty of Fort McIntosh" was signed here in January 1785.
 This was also the site of a Federal post or supply depot in 1813.
-To the north in Darlington on Market Street is the Greersburgh Academy, which has a museum on the history of Fort McIntosh.
+Site located on River Road near Bank, Insurance, and Market Streets.
+Site excavated in 1974.
+To the north in Darlington on Market Street is the Greersburgh Academy, which has an exhibit on the history of Fort McIntosh.

-The town was originally the site of the Delaware Indian village of Sawcunk or King Beaver's Town.
-A French trading post (1750's) was once located here.
+The town was originally the site of the Delaware Indian village of Sawcunk (or King Beaver's Town).
+A French trading post (before 1758) was also once located here.

 Camp Legionville